-Keto breath is an unpleasant side effect that a person can develop when they begin following a ketogenic diet.
+Keto breath is when a person’s breath smells fruity or sweet.
+It is a side effect of following a ketogenic diet and being in ketosis.
 A person can try to reduce keto breath by drinking more water or slightly increasing the number of carbohydrates they eat.

 A ketogenic diet, or keto diet, involves a person eating very few carbohydrates.
 Instead, they get their calories from consuming fats and protein.
 People may describe the resulting breath smell as being